How to Sell Into Schools in 2025

 Software platforms, such as those offered by Tussell, can be helpful for gathering insights about contracting to the public sector, learning more about frameworks, and keeping up to date with tenders and information notices.

-Should I be listed in Education Supplier Directories?
+Should I Be Listed in Education Supplier Directories?

 Despite schools having greater autonomy regarding their purchasing decisions, around 70 per cent of schools still use the approved framework listings to source some of their supplies, according to Incensu, which provides an independent hub for Education Suppliers.
 It doesn’t mean you are excluded from the running if you’re not listed.
 If you side-step the supplier framework, you might have to work harder to get your pitch heard.

-How to become part of a DfE-approved framework?
+How to Become Part of a Dfe-Approved Framework?

 To get listed on a framework as a supplier, you will need to go through a tendering process.
 Find out more about tendering for public sector contracts here